gokulkrh/amfoss-tasks/README.md

 0. Install Ubuntu 18.04:

   Installing ubuntu was way easier than I thought.
 I downloaded ubuntu 18.04 and created a bootable usb drive for installing.
 Then it was just a matter of following the on screen instructions and making partitions.
 I did run into an error though, the installer was not detecting my hard drive.
 I got round this by changing the SATA operation mode in the bios from RAID to AHCI.
+I also created a blog in github pages.

 1. Star all the amFOSS repositories: